DomasB/notes/🤖 AI/Grossary/Training-Inference Skew.md

 3. **Reproducibility**: Ensuring that the same data preprocessing and feature transformation steps are used in both pipelines is essential for achieving reproducible results.

 LLM Tags:  #training, #inference, #skew
-LLM Tags:  #traininginferenceskew, #modelperformance, #debuggingtroubleshooting
+LLM Tags:  #training-inference-skew, #model-performance, #debuggingtroubleshooting